An Intervention Specialist Master's Degree with an ABAI®-Verified Course Sequence

 - EDSE 673 Research and Reflective Practice (3)

 - SRM 600 Introduction to Graduate Research (3)

 Applied Behavioral Analysis Emphasis Coursework (19 Credit Hours)

-The Behavior Analyst Certification Board, Inc. has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst or Board Certified Assistant Behavior Analyst® examination.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional requirements (see below) before they can be deemed eligible to take the examination.

-The Behavior Analyst Certification Board (BACB) is a nonprofit organization that credentials behavior analysts who have...
+The Behavior Analyst Certification Board® (BACB) is an organization that credentials behavior analysts who have...

-Completed a BACB-verified course sequence such as this one;
+Completed an ABAI-verified course sequence such as this one;

 Accrued sufficient field experience hours [To qualify at the BCBA level, the BACB requires supervisees to complete 1,500 hours of Supervised Independent Fieldwork in behavior analysis - UNC can provide some support for supervision hours for master's students to contribute to this requirement] and;

 Demonstrated proficiency in the field via the BCBA examination.
 UNC will provide simulated exams and other student exam preparation tools for all students.
 Note: pass-rate data are not published for sequences with fewer than six 1st-time candidates in a single year or for sequences within their 1st four years of operation.

 For full details, see the official program listing in the UNC Graduate Catalog.